 Look out for our newsletters in your inbox soon.

 Vienna offers the chance for a delightful old-fashioned Christmas with the smell of gluhwein in the air, twinkling holiday decorations covering imperial architecture and three outdoor Christkindlmarkts.
 Visitors can have their pick of a wide variety of artisan wares and ornaments as well as tasty finger foods and that wonderful spiced mulled wine.
-Of course, the Vienna Boys’ Choir concerts are a must during the holidays too.
+Of course, the Vienna Boys’ Choir concerts are a must during the holidays too and it’s a delightful time to explore the city’s other top attractions.

 The market opens in mid-November and runs until just before Christmas with the entire town transformed into a glistening winter wonderland.
 Children will be especially happy to find that the caves even include Santa himself, along with his sleigh and reindeer.

-Vermont is one of the best places in the U.S. to celebrate Christmas, with the ground typically covered with at least a light dusting of snow and the scent of pine needles wafting through the air.
-In the historic town of Woodstock, the city really does the holiday up right with its Wassail Weekend, a pre-Christmas festival with 19th century Norse culture traditions.
+Vermont is one of the best places in the U.S. to celebrate Christmas and one of the most picturesque New England towns, with the ground typically covered with at least a light dusting of snow and the scent of pine needles wafting through the air.
+In the historic town of Woodstock, the city really does the holiday upright with its Wassail Weekend, a pre-Christmas festival with 19th-century Norse culture traditions.
 It includes a parade featuring over 50 horses and riders donning holiday costumes and period dress, along with wagon and sleigh rides as well as a 19th century Christmas celebration at the Billings Farm & Museum.
 Visitors also enjoy a wassail feast, and all the local shops, with beautiful holiday window displays, stay open late throughout the festival.

 Rovaniemi in Lapland, Finland may be the best place on earth to celebrate Christmas.
 Located just north of the Arctic Circle, Finns argue that it makes a much likelier home for Santa than even the North Pole.
 What better place to meet the jolly ol’ fellow than in a frozen winter wonderland of deep snow and pine forests.
 Here, children can make cookies with Mrs. Claus and even enroll in Elf School.
 Other highlights during this time of year include husky-dog rides, tobogganing in the deep, pristine snow, viewing the Northern Lights, or even taking a sled-led reindeer safari at the Sirmakko reindeer farm.
 If you want an especially frosty experience, stay at the Arctic Snow Hotel, constructed entirely of snow and ice, though it does come with hot tubs and saunas to offset the frozen temperatures.